chopralab/Impact-Microglia-2024/README.md

 # Lipidomics of impacted microglia and mixed histiotypical cells

 This project was generated with the manuscript "Impact Induces Phagocytic Defect in Reactive Microglia" [insert publication link].
+Please see the manuscript for more details on the method & results.

 ## Authors